 4.1.5 Do I need to do anything on SEDI before using SEDI to report my trades?
+[Revised August 19, 2005]

 To use SEDI to report your insider trades, you need to first register as a SEDI user.
 To register, complete the SEDI User Registration Form (Form 55-102F5), sign a printed copy and send it to the SEDI operator (CDS).
 The SEDI operator will review your registration request and, once validated, will activate a user account for you on SEDI.
-You can file insider reports on a conditional basis while you wait to have the registration process completed.
+You can not file insider reports until the registration process is completed.
 Please refer to Part 2 - Registration.